bhits/hapi-fhir/README.md

 * Configure hapi-fhir-jpaserver-example to STU3
 * Configure hapi-fhir-jpaserver-example using MySQL as datasource
-* Dockerize hapi-fhir-jpaserver-example based on tomcat8 using docker maven plugin
+* Dockerize hapi-fhir-jpaserver-example based on Tomcat 8 using Docker Maven Plugin
-* Add docker-image-desc.md in docs folder which describes hapi-fhir-jpaserver docker image
+* Add docker-image-desc.md in docs folder which describes hapi-fhir-jpaserver Docker image